 Hotel Las Dunas is like its own oasis inside Ica.
 3 swimming pools, a tennis court, gym and spa facilities, and on-site bars, it has pretty much everything you need.
 If you have the money, I would recommend you to stay for at least one night, it is an experience you won’t forget.

-How Long Should You Stay In Ica, Peru
+How Many Days To Stay In Ica, Peru

 I recommend staying around 2 days in Ica.
 It all depends on what you want to do.